KosmosFult/Bytecask/README.md

 ./core <database path>
 ```

-In the early stages of development, this project is currently performing some interface testing only in the main function.
+In the early stages of development, this project is currently performing some interface testing only in the `main`.
 If you want to use it in your own project, please refer to the API in `bytecask.h` and include it where necessary.
 Additional important features will be improved later, and TCP/IP connectivity support will be provided.